SABR Digital Library: The Miracle Braves of 1914: Boston's Original Worst-to-First World Series Champions

 - E-book: Click here to download the e-book version of The Miracle Braves of 1914 for FREE from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get a 50% discount on the paperback edition of The Miracle Braves of 1914 for $9.95 (plus shipping) from CreateSpace.
+- Paperback: Get a 50% discount on the paperback edition of The Miracle Braves of 1914 from the SABR Store ($15.99 includes shipping/tax).

 Buy the book